 Foggy Headlights Indicate Dangerous Nights

-An American news website conducted an experiment in which it needed two toddlers to walk in front of an automobile tested from a distance of roughly 175 feet (about 53.34 metres).
+An American news website conducted an experiment in which it needed two toddlers walked in front of an automobile tested from a distance of roughly 175 feet (about 53.34 metres).

 They found a significantly noticeable difference in the visibility between a vehicle with foggy headlights and a newer one with headlights that were clearer and brighter.
 This was discovered when the children were more visible when they walked in front of a newer vehicle with clearer and brighter headlights.